Young people aged 16-17 years must stay in education, training, or employment with training.

-Traineeships fulfill the requirements of RPA.
-They also help you to build skills in advance of doing a course or apprenticeship, and support you to find and apply and succeed in finding the opportunity that is right for you.
+Traineeships help you to build skills in advance of doing a course or apprenticeship.
+They also support you to get a job or apprenticeship that is right for you.

 What are Traineeships?